mikeritter/a-year-through-the-bible/README.md

 - Winter: God with us
 - Spring: spreading the gospel
-- Summer: God's chosen people
+- Summer: God's eternal covenant
 - Autumn: exile and anticipation

 ## God With Us